 The real estate sub-sector covers the housing industry (excluding commercial buildings) in Malaysia and has been the largest contributor to approved investments in the services sector.

-Among initiatives to boost the property market sector and meet housing demands was the National Home Ownership Campaign 2019 (HOC2019), which was extended to the end of 2019.
+Among initiatives to boost the property market sector and meet housing demands was the reintroduction of the National Home Ownership Campaign.
 During this period, Malaysian homebuyers could enjoy stamp duty waivers and discounts.
-As part of the National Housing Policy 2.0, the Government continues to actively review related policies to further support and stabilise the local housing market.
+Additionally, the Government will continue to actively review related policies to further support and stabilise the local housing market through the National Housing Policy 2.0.

 Total Approved Investment